home-assistant/home-assistant.io/source/_docs/frontend/browsers.markdown

 If a browser is listed as working but you are still having problems, it is possible that some add-on or extension may be the problem.
 Some add-ons or extension are known to cause issue with the frontend, but it's not possible to test them all.

 If you are having issues with the frontend displaying correctly, you should disable all your add-ons or extensions and enable them one at a time.
-At last but not least, consider restarting your Browser.
+At last but not least, consider restarting your browser.

 We would appreciate if you help to keep this page up-to-date and add feedback.